elmoiv/elmocut/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/elmoiv)
 ## License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](https://www.gnu.org/licenses/gpl-3.0.en.html)
 elmoCut is Free Software: You can use, study share and improve it at your will.
-Specifically you can redistribute and/or modify it under the terms of the MIT License as published by the Massachusetts Institute of Technology.
+Specifically you can redistribute and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.